AdobeDocs/experience-platform.en/help/landing/end-to-end-tutorial.md

 ---
 # Adobe Experience Platform end-to-end example workflow

-intro blurb
+Adobe Experience Platform is the most powerful, flexible, and open system on the market for building and managing complete solutions that drive customer experience. [!DNL Experience Platform] enables organizations to centralize and standardize customer data and content from any system and apply data science and machine learning to dramatically improve the design and delivery of rich, personalized experiences.

+Built on RESTful APIs, [!DNL Experience Platform] exposes the full functionality of the system to developers, supporting the easy integration of enterprise solutions using familiar tools. [!DNL Experience Platform] lets you derive a holistic view of your customers by ingesting your customer data, segmenting your data to the audiences you want to target, and activating these audiences to an external destination.
+The following tutorial shows an end-to-end workflow, showing all the steps from ingestion via sources to audience activation via destinations.

 ## Getting started

 This end-to-end workflow involves the usage of multiple Adobe Experience Platform services.
 For more information about the services used in this workflow, please review the documentation for the following services:

-- [Sources](../../sources/home.md): [!DNL Experience Platform] allows data to be ingested from various sources while providing you with the ability to structure, label, and enhance incoming data using [!DNL Platform] services.
+- [Sources](../sources/home.md): [!DNL Experience Platform] allows data to be ingested from various sources while providing you with the ability to structure, label, and enhance incoming data using [!DNL Platform] services.
-- [[!DNL Segmentation Service]](../home.md): [!DNL Segmentation Service] allows you to divide data stored in [!DNL Experience Platform] that relates to individuals (such as customers, prospects, users, or organizations) into smaller groups.
+- [[!DNL Segmentation Service]](../segmentation/home.md): [!DNL Segmentation Service] allows you to divide data stored in [!DNL Experience Platform] that relates to individuals (such as customers, prospects, users, or organizations) into smaller groups.
-- [[!DNL Real-time Customer Profile]](../../profile/home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
+- [[!DNL Real-time Customer Profile]](../profile/home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
-- [[!DNL Experience Data Model (XDM)]](../../xdm/home.md): The standardized framework by which [!DNL Platform] organizes customer experience data.
-To best make use of Segmentation, please ensure your data is ingested as profiles and events according to the [best practices for data modeling](../../xdm/schema/best-practices.md).
+- [[!DNL Experience Data Model (XDM)]](../xdm/home.md): The standardized framework by which [!DNL Platform] organizes customer experience data.
+To best make use of Segmentation, please ensure your data is ingested as profiles and events according to the [best practices for data modeling](../xdm/schema/best-practices.md).
-- [Destinations](../../destinations/home.md): Destinations are pre-built integrations with commonly used applications that allow for the seamless activation of data from Platform for cross-channel marketing campaigns, email campaigns, targeted advertising, and many other use cases.
+- [Destinations](../destinations/home.md): Destinations are pre-built integrations with commonly used applications that allow for the seamless activation of data from Platform for cross-channel marketing campaigns, email campaigns, targeted advertising, and many other use cases.

 The following sections provide additional information that you will need to know in order to successfully make calls to [!DNL Platform] APIs.